ShashankRapolu07/Project-Asclepius/Readme.md

 ---

-From here, the documentation outlines the technical architecture, design choices, and methodologies employed in the prototype of Project Asclepius, focusing on the **Bio-Innovation Horizon Scanning & Synthesis Engine** and the **Intelligent Insight Delivery & Visualization Interface**.
+Below outlines the technical architecture, design choices, and methodologies employed in the prototype of Project Asclepius, focusing on the **Bio-Innovation Horizon Scanning & Synthesis Engine** and the **Intelligent Insight Delivery & Visualization Interface**.
 The goal is to provide 2070 Health with unparalleled foresight into the future of medicine and patient care.

 ---